-- (1) A magistrate or judge may grant a warrant if satisfied by information on oath given by an authorized officer that there are reasonable grounds for suspecting that- - (a) an offence under this Regulation has been committed or is being committed; and - (b) there is on any premises specified in the information, or on any ship, aircraft or vehicle so specified, evidence in relation to the commission of the offence. - (2) A warrant granted under subsection (1) may authorize any authorized officer, together with any other person named in the warrant, to enter the premises, ship, aircraft or vehicle specified in the information or any premises on which the ship, aircraft or vehicle so specified may be, at any time within one month from the date of the warrant, and to search the premises, ship, aircraft or vehicle. - (3) A person authorized by a warrant to search any premises, ship, aircraft or vehicle may exercise any or all of the following powers- - (a) search any person who is found on, or whom the authorized person has reasonable grounds to believe to have recently left or to be about to enter, the premises, ship, aircraft or vehicle; - (b) seize and detain any document, cargo or article found on the premises, ship, aircraft or vehicle or on any person referred to in paragraph (a) that the authorized person has reasonable grounds to believe take in relation to any document, cargo or article (c) seized under paragraph (b) any other steps that may appear necessary for preserving the document, cargo or article and preventing interference with it.
+- (1) A magistrate or judge may grant a warrant if satisfied by information on oath given by an authorized officer that there are reasonable grounds for suspecting that- - (a) an offence under this Regulation has been committed or is being committed; and - (b) there is on any premises specified in the information, or on any ship, aircraft or vehicle so specified, evidence in relation to the commission of the offence. - (2) A warrant granted under subsection (1) may authorize any authorized officer, together with any other person named in the warrant, to enter the premises, ship, aircraft or vehicle specified in the information or any premises on which the ship, aircraft or vehicle so specified may be, at any time within one month from the date of the warrant, and to search the premises, ship, aircraft or vehicle. - (3) A person authorized by a warrant to search any premises, ship, aircraft or vehicle may exercise any or all of the following powers- - (a) search any person who is found on, or whom the authorized person has reasonable grounds to believe to have recently left or to be about to enter, the premises, ship, aircraft or vehicle;

-(4) A person may only be searched under this section by a person who is of the same sex.

-(5) If a person is empowered under this section to enter any premises, ship, aircraft or vehicle, the person may use any force that is reasonably necessary for that purpose.

-9. Detention of documents, cargoes or articles seized

-- Subject to subsection (2), any document, cargo or article (1) seized under section 8(3) may not be detained for more than 3 months. - If the document, cargo or article is relevant to an offence (2) under this Regulation, and proceedings for the offence have begun, the document, cargo or article may be detained until the completion of those proceedings.
+- (b) seize and detain any document, cargo or article found on the premises, ship, aircraft or vehicle or on any person referred to in paragraph (a) that the authorized person has reasonable grounds to believe to be evidence in relation to the commission of an offence under this Regulation; - (c) take in relation to any document, cargo or article seized under paragraph (b) any other steps that may appear necessary for preserving the document, cargo or article and preventing interference with it. - (4) A person may only be searched under this section by a person who is of the same sex. - (5) If a person is empowered under this section to enter any premises, ship, aircraft or vehicle, the person may use any force that is reasonably necessary for that purpose. - 9.
+Detention of documents, cargoes or articles seized - (1) Subject to subsection (2), any document, cargo or article seized under section 8(3) may not be detained for more than 3 months. - (2) If the document, cargo or article is relevant to an offence under this Regulation, and proceedings for the offence have begun, the document, cargo or article may be detained until the completion of those proceedings.

+Part 6 Section 10 L.N.
+158 of 2016 B3149